Libya power struggle threatens post-Gaddafi unity

 NTC officials have not spelt out what is required for such an announcement, although some say Gaddafi must be killed or captured and pockets of Libya still loyal to him must surrender.

-In this uncertain atmosphere, rumors fly, particularly tales of foreign involvement in the power struggle.
+In this uncertain atmosphere, rumours fly, particularly tales of foreign involvement in the power struggle.

 "Everybody's trying to get a piece of the pie.
 The French, the Qataris and the British ....
 They are giving financial and military backing and intelligence -- not necessarily on the enemy," said an NTC source who declined to be named.